 Disability Insurance

 Ask most people to think about their most valuable asset, and they’ll mention their home, their car, their jewelry, or other possessions.
 But for most of us, our most valuable possession isn’t any one of those things.
 It’s our ability to earn a living.
-And just as you would insure your car, your home, and other valuable possessions, you need to insure yourself in case you are no longer able to work.
-That’s what disability insurance does.
-It provides a source of replacement income if you’re unable to work due to an illness or accident.
+You need to insure yourself in case you are no longer able to work; disability insurance provides a source of replacement income if you’re unable to work due to an illness or accident.

 How Much Disability Insurance Do I Need?